Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 First Evidence

-11,000 years ago – The first evidence of humans in the area of the Great Sand Dunes is from about 11,000 years ago.
+11,000 years ago – The first evidence of humans in the area of the Great Sand Dunes dates back around 11,000 years ago.
 The original people in the area were nomadic hunters and gatherers who followed the mammoths and prehistoric bison herds.
 They lived in the San Luis Valley when plants thrived and hunting was good, and went elsewhere during droughts.

 Indigenous History